George Weinberg (psychologist)

-George Weinberg (May 17, 1929 – March 20, 2017) was a Jewish-American psychologist.
+George Weinberg (May 17, 1929 – March 20, 2017) was an American psychologist.
 He was the author of several books.
 He coined the term "homophobia" in the 1960s, it first appearing in the press in 1969.

 Early life

 George Weinberg was born on May 17, 1929, to a Jewish family.
 His father, Frederick Weinberg, was a lawyer while his mother, Lillian Hyman, was a secretary for a law firm.
 He grew up without his father in the Washington Heights neighborhood of Manhattan.

 Weinberg graduated from City College of New York, and went on to earn a master's degree in English from New York University in 1951, where he also studied statistics at the Courant Institute of Mathematical Sciences.
 He subsequently earned a doctorate in clinical psychology from Columbia University.
 Weinberg's extensive background in mathematics was reflected in his doctoral thesis, "Clinical versus Statistical Prediction in Psychology", and he later wrote the textbook, Statistics, An Intuitive Approach.